How it began

-ENAP was founded in 1967 by six upstate New York lumber dealers who also combined their building commodities purchasing power to make themselves more competitive.
+ENAP was founded in 1967 by six upstate New York lumber dealers who combined their building commodities purchasing power to make themselves more competitive.
 Over the next forty-nine years, ENAP developed member partners throughout the Northeast, mid-Atlantic, Southeast, Southwest and Midwest.
 Like PAL and IBSA, it too was member-owned and managed.
 ENAP’s strategy was an aggressive one based on continued growth by design, striving to provide its membership with a cross section of superior products and programs in a variety of categories.
 Their corporate structure and tenured sales professionals provided a unique opportunity for members to grow without adding purchasing staff.

 IBSA opened in 1977 in Smithfield, NC with eight dealers looking to improve their business.
 IBSA’s main purpose was to buy quality products with the best service in the industry at the lowest possible price.
 Over the next forty years IBSA experienced substantial growth.
 The number of shareholders increased to 215, suppliers increased from two to several hundred, over $6 million in sales volume grew to over $400 million and staff grew from three to thirty-one.

-LBM Advantage was launched in 2016 with the merger of two key buying cooperatives, ENAP and PAL, combining 130 years of service excellence and industry knowledge.
+LBM Advantage was established in 2016 with the merger of two key buying cooperatives – ENAP and PAL – combining 130 years of service excellence and industry knowledge.
 With ENAP’s strong presence in the Northeast and PAL’s strength in the Midwest, LBM Advantage provided major purchasing power benefits to its membership.
-The name LBM Advantage was selected for the new cooperative because it underscored its mission to create a competitive advantage for members by leveraging their collective power.
+The name LBM Advantage was selected to underscore its mission to create a competitive advantage for members by leveraging their collective power.

 Continuing in the same tradition and commitment to its membership, to grow and diversify its geographic presence with regional expertise, LBM Advantage merged with IBSA in October of 2017.
 The combined membership increased total member locations in 2017 to 1035 in 35 states.
 Independent dealer support was further strengthened in the Eastern, Midwestern and Southern markets.
-Advantage services these markets with offices located in New Windsor NY, Grand Rapids MI, Smithfield NC and Monroe LA.
+Today, Advantage services these growing markets with offices located in New Windsor NY, Grand Rapids MI, Smithfield NC and Conroe TX.